Singapore - Telecoms, Mobile and Broadband - Statistics and Analyses

 Singtel launched its FutureNow Innovation Centre (FIC) to help enterprises accelerate their digital transformation.
 The FIC is a key innovation platform, designed to support the Government’s Industry Transformation Maps (ITMs) focusing on Singapore’s six key industry clusters.

 The government launched its Next Generation National Broadband Network (NGNBN) over a decade ago and the rollout is now essentially complete.
-It is based on a combination of fibre-to-the-home (FTTH) and wireless networks.
+It’s based on a combination of fibre-to-the-home (FTTH) and wireless networks.
 The NGNBN has continued to form the basis of the government’s broadband strategy and implementation.

 Slow growth in the fixed broadband market is predicted over the next five years in a mature and saturated market.
 Optical fibre broadband also has seen strong growth as customers migrate to the NGNBN’s fibre network. xDSL on the other hand has seen a decrease in usage and cable modem broadband also has been experiencing declining subscriber numbers.

-Singapore saw strong growth in mobile broadband penetration up to 2013, however since then growth has been slow due to a mature and saturated mobile market.
-A significant proportion of the population now have more than one mobile broadband account.
-Very slow growth is predicted over the next five years to 2023.
-The mobile broadband market will be driven by increasingly faster speeds offered by the mobile operators as they roll out their 4G and 5G networks.
+Singapore saw strong growth in mobile broadband penetration for the past five years, however since then growth has been slow due to a mature and saturated mobile market.
+The mobile broadband market will be driven by increasingly faster speeds offered by the mobile operators as they roll out their 4G and 5G networks and improving tariffs due to strong competition.

 StarHub signed a MoU to co-develop and launch commercial IoT applications/services.

-Both wireless broadband and fibre broadband will continue to be the fastest growing broadband segments.
+Fibre broadband will continue to be the fastest growing fixed broadband segment.

 Both DSL and cable modem will continue to experience declining subscriber numbers.